hapax/hapax.github.io/assets/chandra.md

 $$

-By analogy, de Broglie guessed that a massive particle could also exhibit wave-like behaviour, with a wavelength
+By analogy, de Broglie guessed that a massive particle could also exhibit wave-like behaviour, with a wavelength related to its momentum in the same way:

 $$
 \lambda = \frac{2\pi \hbar}{p}.